derek-knox/Coding-For-Designers/book/Structure Style Behavior/Behavior.md

 New building blocks or groups of building blocks may be added to the structure dynamically.
 They can also be removed dynamically.
 Adornments may be added or removed dynamically too.
 Behavioral changes to these structures and/or adornments are just as easily modifiable based on any of these three triggers.
 The takeaway is that there are three input trigger types that provide an opportunity for output behavior.
 The specific input(s) and output(s) are up to you, the creator.

 Where traditional visual design is static, behavior makes a design dynamic and interactive.
 This power is addictive, useful, and extremely empowering.
-In the context of the web platform and Unity, instead of using solely what the JavaScript and C# code provides, you can *extend* their capabilities with your *own* code.
+In the context of the web platform and Unity, instead of using solely what the JavaScript and C# code provides, you can *extend* each language's capabilities with your *own* code.
 You can invent entirely new and better ways to do almost anything.
 Super cool.

 Next we will look at the pieces that makeup the ability to *code behavior*.
-We will do so in the familiar context of the elements, principles, and constructs of visual design.
+We will do so in the familiar context of the Elements, Principles, and Constructs of Visual Design.
 Rock on!